Michael Leshner and Michael Stark: Background

-Leshner is a lawyer and a Jew, while Stark is a Catholic and a manager involved in graphic design.
+Leshner is a lawyer and Jewish, while Stark is a Catholic and a manager involved in graphic design.
 Leshner was born on April 8, 1948, in Niagara Falls, New York.
 He then lived in St. Catharines, Ontario and went to Sir Winston Churchill Secondary School.
 Feeling isolated in small-town Ontario as a homosexual, he went for post-secondary education to the University of Toronto.

 In 1992, Leshner, who worked for the Ontario government, made news when he successfully argued before the Ontario Human Rights Tribunal that the provincial government should allow survivor pensions for gay people.
 He then told the media he believed that private companies should also allow such pensions for homosexuals, or they could be subject to the Ontario Human Rights Commission.
 Leshner also said, "I'm rather hard on the gay and lesbian community in part because I think there's too much emphasis on why you should feel sorry for yourself.
 Social change will happen as quickly as you're willing to move it.
 If it doesn't happen, don't blame [Prime Minister Brian] Mulroney."

 The 1992 decision led the Ontario New Democratic Party government of Bob Rae to introduce the Equality Rights Statute Amendment Act (Bill 167) in 1994, although the bill failed on third reading amid controversy.